-- Average revenue growth over previous mining cycles; - Rates of inflation in the countries where the Company does business; and - Price and volume expectations over the forecast period.
+- Average revenue growth over previous mining cycles; - · Rates of inflation in the countries where the Company does business; and - Price and volume expectations over the forecast period.

 Discount rate and terminal growth rate.
-The Company used a post-tax discount rate of 10.5% for North America Drilling Service in 2021 and 25.0% for Geological Data Services CGU.
-The higher discount rate used for Geological Data Services is necessitated due to the risk and uncertainty of cash flows in this developing business.
+The Company used a post-tax discount rate of 10.5% for North America Drilling Service in 2022 and 19.5% for the Veracio CGU.
+The higher discount rate used for Veracio is necessitated due to the risk and uncertainty of cash flows in this developing business.
 These rates reflect an underlying global discount rate of 11.5% adjusted for regional variations in the required equity rate of return.
-The terminal growth rate of 2.5% and 2.5% in North America and Geological Data Services, respectively, does not exceed the long-term average growth rate for the industry in these regions.
+The terminal growth rate of 2.5% and 3.5% used for the North America Drilling Services and Veracio CGUs, respectively, does not exceed the long-term average growth rate for the industry.